reapit/foundations/packages/cli/README.md

 ```

 > Note: you'll notice there is a commit & push action here.
-This is important to keep the version up to date with deployments
+This is important to keep the version up to date with deployments.
+Otherwise deployments will fail after the first successful one.

 # Development